 2. Visualize your reader's experience

 King says too little character description leaves a reader bewildered and nearsighted.
-This would be really bad for any readers who wear glasses.
-He also says over description would bury the reader in details and images.
+He also says over description buries the reader in details and images.
 We are supposed to use just enough description.

-An author who specialized in “just enough description” is America's treasure, Mark Twain, author of The Adventures of Huckleberry Finn.
-In this gut-wrenching moment, Huckleberry is shocked to see his father (a lousy drunk) waiting for him:
+An author who specialized in “just enough description” is American author Mark Twain, author of The Adventures of Huckleberry Finn.
+In the following scene, Huckleberry is shocked to see his father (a lousy drunk) waiting for him:

 “His hair was long and tangled and greasy, and hung down, and you could see his eyes shining through like he was behind vines.
 It was all black, no gray; so was his long, mixed-up whiskers.
 There warn’t no color in his face, where his face showed; it was white… a tree-toad white, a fish-belly white.
 As for his clothes—just rags, that was all.
 He had one ankle resting on t’other knee; the boot on that foot was busted, and two of his toes stuck through….”